 The brain can only last without oxygen for between 3 and 9 minutes (usually stated as around 6 minutes) before irreversible damage is done to it.

-Carrying out CPR helps to move oxygenated blood around the body, including to the brain, while the emergency services are on their way, and attempts are made to get the heart pumping effectively again.
+Carrying out CPR helps to move oxygenated blood around the body, including to the brain, while the emergency services are on their way.

 Essentially, CPR buys time for casualty and for the emergency services to arrive to treat them.
 This increases their chances of survival, and reduces the potential damage to the brain.

 As a result, CPR is a key component of first aid training including the full first aid at work range of courses, Paediatric first aid (for those looking after younger children) as well as our suit of CPR courses for Dental Practices.